copartner6412/input/README.md

 The validate package provides utility functions to validate common input formats such as email addresses, domains, IP addresses, and more.

 ## Installation
-To install the common project and its packages, you can run:
+To install the input project and its packages, you can run:

 ```bash
 go get -u github.com/copartner6412/input